BeautifulTrouble/beautifulrising/call-for-submissions.md

 <br/>

 **_Beautiful Rising_** is convening front-line activists and movements from across the global south to distill the most effective approaches and latest innovations in creative activism.
-The Beautiful Rising toolbox will launch in spring 2016 in a range of online and offline/print formats.
+The Beautiful Rising toolbox will launch in August 2016 in a range of online and offline/print formats.

 <br/>